-4. Research (15%)
+3. Research (15%)

-- Conduct preliminary research about the subject in Japanese (e.g. read materials on-line/article/book, watch video, etc) outside the class and keep a log updating what you learned in Japanese/English regularly during the research phase - · Build vocabulary - Narrow down interview objectives and interview questions
+- Conduct preliminary research about the subject in Japanese (e.g. read materials online/article/book,watch video, etc) outside the class and keep a log updating what you learned in Japanese/English regularly during the research phase - Build vocabulary - Narrow down interview objectives and interview questions

-5. Conduct interview (10%)
+4. Conduct interview (10%)

-- Contact the interviewee and make an appointment - Conduct an interview at least for an hour (audio-recorded) - Listen to the audio-recording and ask the interviewee for additional information if necessary
+- Contact the interviewee and make an appointment - Conduct an interview at least for one hour (audio-recorded) - Take pictures and/or ask for photos - Listen to the audio-recording and ask the interviewee for additional information if necessary

-6. Write, Peer Comment and Revise (20%)
+5. Write, Peer Comment, Revise and Present (30%)

-- Write an engaging, organized and detailed interview article - Submit the 1st, 2nd and 3rd drafts - Help each other improve the article throughout the revising process - Receive feedback from Japanese students to improve the article - Have your interviewee check your article - Submit the final draft (approx. 3000 to 4000 words; 5 to 6 pages) including some pictures with captions
+- Write an engaging, organized and detailed interview article - Submit the 1st, 2nd, 3rd and final drafts - Help each other improve the article throughout the revising process - Receive feedback from Japanese students to improve the article - Have your interviewee check your final draft and ask for approval to publish it - Submit your article (approx. 3000 to 4000 words; 5 to 6 pages) including some pictures with captions - As a final presentation, lead a 60-minute class to read and discuss your article